Former Attorney General William Barr contender for old job

 Trump has been known to change his mind on key personnel decisions before announcing them.

-Barr was attorney general between 1991 and 1993, serving in the Justice Department at the same as Mueller did.
-Barr later worked as a corporate general counsel and is currently at a prominent international law firm.
+Barr was attorney general between 1991 and 1993, serving in the Justice Department at the same Mueller oversaw the department’s criminal division.
+Barr later worked as a corporate general counsel and is currently of counsel at a prominent international law firm, Kirkland & Ellis LLP.

 If confirmed by the Senate, Barr would succeed Attorney General Jeff Sessions, who was forced out by Trump in November and who infuriated the president by stepping aside from the Russia investigation.
 Sessions’ decision helped set in motion Mueller’s appointment.
 Trump has elevated Sessions’ chief of staff, Matthew Whitaker, to acting attorney general.